BramVan-Oosterhout/katacoda-scenarios/foswiki/macros/step2.md

 |Subweb.WebPreferences |All topics in the sub-web and its sub-webs can see the definitions in this topic, but the parent web can not see them. <br />The same variables as for the web are defined when the sub-web is created. |
 | Web.AnyTopic |Variables defined in this topic are local to the topic. |

+You may inspect these pages in the browser.

 Foswiki preferences are by convention all uppercase.
 Variables can be defined with mixed case to avoid collisions.

 Conceptually the value of a variable used in the evaluation of a topic is taken from the nearest definition available.
 So:<br />